 If You Find the Hit-and-Run Driver Later On

-Keep in mind that there is a deadline to sue in California.
-For a personal injury lawsuit, the deadline is generally two years after the accident occurred, according to the California Code of Civil Procedure (CCP) §335.1.
-If you do not file your lawsuit within this timeframe, you might not be able to have your case heard.
+It’s important to note that there is a deadline to file a lawsuit in California.
+Generally, for a personal injury lawsuit, you have two years from the date of the accident to take legal action, as outlined in the California Code of Civil Procedure (CCP) §335.1.
+Failing to file within this timeframe may result in your case not being heard.

 Our Team May Be Able to Start Working on Your Case Today